 Michigan Misdemeanors & Felonies

 On the grand scale of criminal activity, misdemeanors are placed on the less harmful side of the spectrum.
-These crimes are generally less violent and less premeditated than felonies, though there are, of course, exceptions.
+Generally misdemeanor convictions carry less potential jail time and smaller fines than felonies.

 In Michigan, misdemeanors can result in jail time, fines, and an unwanted blemish on your criminal record, whereas felonies can carry even heavier consequences.
 In order to protect your reputation, your freedom, and your future, it’s crucial that you get a criminal defense attorney the moment you find yourself in trouble with the law.

 Michigan’s term of choice for drunk driving is “Operating While Intoxicated” (OWI), though “DUI” is frequently used by locals, as well.
 When deciding whether to classify an OWI as a misdemeanor or felony, the court considers the driver’s previous offenses and the amount of damage they caused (to other people and/or to property) while driving drunk.

 As you can imagine, OWI charges are frequently coupled with other misdemeanor offenses, such as: